jasujm/enhanced-enum/README.rst

    $ pip install EnumECG

-The library and code generation API are documented in the user guide.
+The library and code generation API are documented in the user guide hosted at `Read the Docs <https://enhanced-enum.readthedocs.io/>`_.

 Contact
 -------